clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

 This tutorial follows these steps:

 * Create the directory structure for :file:`/etc/httpd/conf.d`.

-* Create the :file:`httpd.conf` file within :file:`/etc/httpd/conf.d` directory.
+* Create the :file:`httpd.conf` file in directory :file:`/etc/httpd/conf.d`.

 * Add the ``DocumentRoot`` variable to :file:`httpd.conf`.

 Open a text editor and perform the following:

 #.
-Copy the content listed below into the new file :file:`/etc/httpd/conf.d/httpd.conf`.
+Copy the content listed below into the new file
+   :file:`/etc/httpd/conf.d/httpd.conf`.

    .. code-block:: bash